Here’s what you can make from the King Cake Kit (photos #1 and #2 © King Arthur Flour).

 Egad: It’s a perfect storm of food holidays!
-The Super Bowl is February 7th, Lunar New Year begins February 8th, Mardi Gras follows on February 9th, and Valentine’s Day is February 14th.
+In 2016, the Super Bowl is February 7th, Lunar New Year begins February 8th, Mardi Gras follows on February 9th, and Valentine’s Day is February 14th.

-While people in other parts of the country may order a King Cake from a baking company in Louisiana, making your own with a King Arthur product is likely to be tastier, not to mention less expensive and more fun.
+While people in other parts of the country may order a King Cake from a baking company in Louisiana, making your own with a King Arthur baking kit is likely to be tastier, not to mention less expensive and more fun.

 The kit is $19.95 at KingArthurFlour.com.